koust/productcomparison/README.md

 # Requirements

-- PHP should beat leastversion 7.0.0 .
+- PHP should be at least version 7.0.0 .
 - Apache AllowOverride value None instead of Allow  must be set and mod_rewrite feature must be turned on.
 - MB String plugin must be installed.